 While engaged in hunting rabbits on the outskirts of the town, Raymond Becker, aged nineteen years

 old, of Schuylkill Haven, was seriously wounded in the right side.
 Becker in company with two other

 companions of his own age were walking along when suddenly an old musket carried by one of the

 other hunters, exploded, a piece of the steel entering Becker's side.
 Blood flowed from the wound.

 Becker started to go home, his companions being so scared that they left him.
-After walking to his home,
+After walking to his

-remained in that condition for nearly an hour, before he was discovered by his father.
+that condition for nearly an hour, before he was discovered by his father.
 Doctors Heim and Lenker

 were summoned and removed the steel, nearly two inches in length, from the boy's side.
 This afternoon

 he was reported as resting comfortably and his recovery is looked for if complications do not arise.

 Pottsville Republican of November 26, 1910